 The purpose of this manual is to provide standardization of procedures for school and district level staff responsible for instructional materials management.
 Content of this document is based on current regulations, state and county policies, and standardized procedures throughout the district.
-Every effort shall be made by Clay County District Schools to provide textbooks, library books, supplementary materials, digital materials and other educational media essential to an effective instructional program (see Appendix A: Instructional Materials Defined).
+For successful implementation of the instructional materials program, it is vitally important that all administrative personnel and their textbook managers become thoroughly familiar with the policies, procedures, and guidelines applicable to instructional materials.
+The Clay County District Schools' Instructional Resources Program must continue to be an integral and essential part of the K-12 instructional process.
+It is to that goal that this manual has been designed.